Sushi, cheese, alcohol… is it bad for my baby?...

 Raw fish and seafood puts you at high risk of food poisoning, so oysters and sushi should be avoided altogether.

 It’s best to avoid alcohol completely during pregnancy as it enters the body of the baby directly through the placenta and directly harms the cell and brain development.
-You can still enjoy a ‘mocktail’ though: Elderflower cordial and sparkling mineral water makes a good alternative to a spritzer, while soda and lime is a refreshing mix on evenings out.

 High levels of caffeine have been associated with low-birth-weight babies and even miscarriage.
 It’s best to limit yourself to max 200mg caffeine a day.
 That’s about two mugs of instant coffee or tea, or one large mug of fresh coffee.
 Cola also contains caffeine, so watch your intake.